sanikan1/tecton-stddev-var-bugbash-spark/README.md

-Initialize your tecton repo
-Tecton apply to apply your changes to your repo
+Initialize your tecton repo and tecton apply to apply your changes to your repo